ScottMansfield/nanolog/README.md

 nanolog.AddLogget("Disambiguate this: %{i}32")
 ```

+In order to output a literal `%`, you use two of them in a row to escape the second one.

 ## Types

 The types that can be interpolated are limited, for now, to those in the following table.
 The corresponding interpolation tokens are listed next